 What: Priding itself on serving only the freshest produce, Café Rust is a quaint and quirky café in the up and coming Brighton neighbourhood of London Road.
 Boasting a small garden out the back which always proves popular during the warmer months, it's a perfect place to come for a long, lazy brunch.
 Indulge in delicious dishes like eggs Benedict and Welsh rarebit, with a selection of daily specials also available.

-What: Redroaster is a name you might hear quite a lot when it comes to brunch is Brighton as they provide their ethically sourced, hand-roasted coffee to many of the city's top cafés and restaurants.
+What: Redroaster is a name you might hear quite a lot when it comes to brunch in Brighton as it provides ethically sourced, hand-roasted coffee to many of the city's top cafés and restaurants.
 However, Redroaster Café itself serves a brilliant brunch menu alongside its popular coffee.
-The all-day menu covers plenty of ground in terms of different cuisines, including dishes such as smoked lamb, aubergine and fried egg on toast, and a breakfast burrito.
-Redroaster also offers a well-priced bottomless brunch option for £29.95 per person.
+The all-day menu covers plenty of ground in terms of different cuisines, including dishes such as roast cod and egg yolk rosti, sausage and egg royale, and maple and pecan pancakes.
+Redroaster also offers a well-priced bottomless brunch option.